Christmas Markets

 Itinerary

-Tour starts in Brussels, Belgium and ends in Wurzburg, Germany.
+• Tour starts in Brussels, Belgium and ends in Strasbourg, France.

 Day 1.
-We’ll start our holiday adventure at our centrally located hotel with an introduction meeting to answer any questions and get to know our traveling companions.
-Then we’ll head out into Brussels, this quintessentially European capital city, to see where the market is and perhaps indulge in a quick appetizer bite before heading to dinner together.
+We’ll start our holiday adventure at our centrally located hotel in Brussels with an introduction to answer your questions and meet our travel companions.
+Then we’ll head out for an orientation walk of this quintessential European city known for its tasty cuisine and have dinner together.
 Sante!
+(Sleep in Brussels 3 nights)

 Tour itinerary subject to change.